-Stir-fries are one of my favorite ways to make this mantra a reality.
-I turn to stir-fry recipes on busy weeknights for a quick and healthy dinner that the family will actually eat-even my 3-year-old.
 Stir-fries are super-adaptable.
-Plus, I'm a veg head and CSA junkie, so I can often whip up a stir-fry just by digging around in my fridge.
-But the best part is that they come together start-to-finish in 30 minutes and only require one pan, so I can still have dinner on the table fast without a ton of dishes to do.
+Plus, if you're a veg head or CSA junkie like me, you can whip up a stir-fry just by digging around in the fridge.
+But the best part is that they come together start-to-finish in 30 minutes and only require one pan, so you can still have dinner on the table fast without a ton of dishes to do.

-Here is a foolproof stir-fry recipe formula to help you get a delicious meal on the table in the time it takes my 3-year-old to set the table.
+Here is a foolproof stir-fry recipe formula to help you get a delicious meal on the table in no time:

 Stir-frying is a technique that can cross ethnic divides.
 Pick a flavor profile and whisk up one of these stir-fry sauces before you prep your protein and veggies.
 Then park it next to your stove.
 Here are two delicious stir-fry sauce recipes to try: